hugivar/hugiOS/apps/web/src/_posts/shared-configs-23d8.md

 ---
-title: 'Shared Configs'
+title: Shared Configs
-description: "Quickly setup your new coding environments"
-date: 1 August 2021
+description: A key piece of interoperability is consistency between coding environment when moving from one...
 ---

 > A key piece of interoperability is consistency between coding environment when moving from one machine to another.
 One way to achieve this consistency is to ensure your common configs such as your .bashrc/.zshrc files have been saved to a hosted location.